ellakoa/postcard-poem/content/posts/bee-shenanigans.md

 alt: Close up of a bumble bee on a daisy, and close up of a tiny bee on a pink wild rose.
 poem: |-
-  Hello to my lovely readers.
+  Hello to our lovely readers.
   We hope you have all had a good summer.
   Postcard Poems is taking a holiday, posts will resume in two weeks.